SunSundr/rsschool-devops-course-tasks/README.md

 # Terraform AWS Infrastructure Automation

-This repository provides a Terraform configuration designed to deploy and manage AWS infrastructure on AWS using GitHub Actions for continuous integration and continuous deployment (CI/CD).
+This repository provides a Terraform configuration designed to deploy and manage AWS infrastructure including a Kubernetes (K3s) cluster using GitHub Actions for continuous integration and continuous deployment (CI/CD).

 ## Table of Contents